Covid 19 coronavirus: Hundreds of small yachts stuck in limbo as cyclone season nears

 "They are prepared to self-isolate aboard their yachts once they enter New Zealand and have an agreed protocol to ensure there is minimal risk to the New Zealand community."

-John Martin of Sail South Pacific has been working with Northland marinas to ensure self-isolation aboard could be undertaken safely.
+John Martin, of Sail South Pacific, has been working with Northland marinas to ensure self-isolation aboard could be undertaken safely.

-Martin was arranging the Destination NZ rescue to coordinate staggered arrivals of the flotilla from French Polynesia and Fiji if New Zealand provides exemptions.
+Martin was arranging the Destination NZ rescue to co-ordinate staggered arrivals of the flotilla from French Polynesia and Fiji if New Zealand provides exemptions.

-Martin said: "Yachts accept they need to have strict quarantine and medical records while at sea and to satellite track their route to prove their continuity of passage (thus quarantine time)."
+"Yachts accept they need to have strict quarantine and medical records while at sea and to satellite track their route to prove their continuity of passage (thus quarantine time)," Martin said.

-According to the Minsitry of Health website, foreign vessels are not permitted to arrive in the country unless they have an exemption.
+According to the Ministry of Health website, foreign vessels are not permitted to arrive in the country unless they have an exemption.

-A vessel may also be exempt if the director-general of health Dr Ashley Bloomfield has granted permission based on humanitarian reasons or other compelling needs.
+A vessel may also be exempt if director general of health Dr Ashley Bloomfield has granted permission based on humanitarian reasons or other compelling needs.

 "For clarity, humanitarian reasons or other compelling needs would be unlikely to include situations relating solely to financial loss, or to vessels travelling primarily for pleasure or convenience such as tourists or 'wintering over'," the website reads.